hipe/tmx/lib/skylab/beauty-salon/doc/issues/031-name-conventions-for-methods-adjunct.md

-# the control-flow method-naming idiomspace :[#0154]
+# the control-flow method-naming idiomspace :[#031]

-(EDIT: the meaning of the `resolve_` prefix has changed subtly, necessitating a rewrite for this document #todo)
+(EDIT: the meaning of the `resolve_` prefix has changed subtly, necessitating a rewrite for this document. as well, it is generally very old, and may be archived entirely.)

 the overblown title of this article is a formal way of saying something like
 this: if a method results in true-ish then it means keep going. otherwise